 8) Outdated technology to support programmes

-However, that data is useless if no useful conclusions can be drawn from it.
-For brands to effectively market to their target demographic, they need access to specific customer information.
-Customers are more likely to become emotionally loyal when you offer personalised communications and services.
+They need access to specific customer information.
+Customers are more likely to become emotionally loyal when offered personalised communications and services.

 Over 80% of consumers reported that they would patronise brands that offer personalised experiences.